vikipretium/tdd-project/README.md

 # Test Driven Development project (TDD)

-> The **TDD** is a tool to keep records of both books and patrons of a school library.
-The app offers a convenient way to:
+> The **TDD** is the project to practise Rspec unit tests and mocks to understand test driven development.
+> In this project we have tested and solved 3 problems using TDD.
 >
+> - Factorial.
-> - Add records of new students or teachers.
+> - Reverse.
-> - Add records of new books.
+> - Fizzbuzz.
-> - Save records of who borrowed a given book and when.

 ## Built With